jessica-jones/jessica-jones.github.io/projects/project-1.md

 What did I do?
 ---
 <img class="ui small left floated rounded image" src="../images/antitheft.PNG">
 Over the course of the semester, we met weekly; we all relied on each other for different components of the project.
 I contributed to this project by researching information on existing anti-theft technologies and RFID capabilities, as well as handpicking some of the materials used in the final design.
-My most meaningful additions were to plan and write some of the code, and to script, record, and edit footage to create the video summary of project.
+My most meaningful additions were to plan and write a portion of the input sensing and output LED code, and to script, record, and edit footage to create the video summary of the project.

 ```
 ```